LiorKogan/V1/README.md

   - The graph's vertices represent entities.
 A vertex's label is a string that denotes the _entity's type_ (e.g., _Person_, _Guild_, or _Dragon_).
   - The graph's edges represent binary relationships.
 Directed graph edges represent directional relationships, while undirected edges represent bidirectional relationships.
 An edge's label is a string that denotes the _relationship's type_ (e.g., _owns_ or _member of_).
   - Unary edges, if allowed, can represent entities' actions (e.g., _sleeps_ action for a _Dragon_ entity).
 A unary edge's label is a string that denotes the _action's type_ (e.g., _sleeps_).
   - Properties and sub-properties represent features and sub-features of entities (e.g., _name_ property and _first name_ sub-property for a _Person_ entity), relationships (e.g., _timeframe_ property for an _owns_ association), and actions (e.g., _timeframe_ for a _sleeps_ action).
-Each property name is a string that denotes the feature's name, and each property value represents the feature's value.
+For each entity, relationship, and action, property names are pairwise distinct strings, each denotes the feature's name, and each property value represents the feature's value.
   - Each feature value is represented using one of the supported _property data types_.
 There is, however, no standard definition of which data types the model should support.
 In this paper, we will use the following:

     - The model defines a set of _basic data types_ (e.g., _string_, _integer_, _float_).
     - A _multivalue_ is a set, a bag, or a list of values of the same basic data type, multivalues of the same type (e.g., set(_string_)), or composite values.
-    - A _composite value_ is a set of (name, value) pairs, where the names are pairwise distinct, and each value has a basic data type, is a multivalue, or is a composite value.
+    - A _composite value_ is a set of (name, value) pairs, where the names are pairwise distinct strings, and each value has a basic data type, is a multivalue, or is a composite value.

     A _basic property_ is a property whose value's data type is a basic data type.
 A _multivalued property_ is a property whose value is a multivalue, e.g., _titles_: _set_(_string_) = {"Her Majesty", "Her Royal Highness"}.
 A _composite property_ is a property whose value is composite, e.g., _name_ = (_first_: _string_ = "Brandon", _last_: _string_ = "Stark").
 Each member of a composite property is called a _sub-property_.